backstage/backstage/.changeset/fresh-gifts-smile.md

 '@backstage/plugin-techdocs-module-addons-contrib': patch
 ---

-textsize-fix value label text color
+Fixed the value label text color in dark mode for the TextSize addon.